ng-lisbon/angular-loopback-seed/README.md

 ## Install prerequisites

 You need a database for the Loopback backend.
-Per default the backend will use mongodb.
-So download and start mongodb before you start the app or change the Loopback configuration.
+Per default the backend will use postgres.
+So download and start postgres before you start the app or change the Loopback configuration.

 ## Configuration